VOSID8/Sarthi-For-refugees/server/README.md

-# API for Rehmat
+# API for Sarthi

-API for project Rehmat, by team Us, for HackOwasp5.
+API for project Sarthi, by team Us.